Long-Term Care/Transitional Care Unit

 Depending on the child's condition, levels of care can include:

-- Long-Term care – rehabilitative, restorative or skilled care provided over an extended period, assisting patients with daily living activities
+- Long-Term care – Restorative and/or skilled care provided over an extended period of time, assisting patients with activities of daily living

-- Transitional care – aimed at improving a child's health status to aid the transition to home, a rehab facility or adult long-term care when the child reaches age 21
+- Transitional care – Care that is aimed at improving a child's health status to prepare for the transition home, to a rehab facility or to an adult long-term care setting, depending upon the patient's needs and age

-- Palliative care – relieving pain and other symptoms of life-threatening medical conditions, to maximize quality of life when a cure is not possible
+- Palliative care – Care that is intended to maximize the child's quality of life and relieve pain and other symptoms when a cure is not possible

-To be admitted to the unit, a child must require...
+To receive services on the TCU a child must have

 - At least weekly physician visits